NeoAren/mongodb-gridfs/README.md

 # Credit

 This project is based on [Brad Traversy](https://github.com/bradtraversy)'s [mongo_file_uploads](https://github.com/bradtraversy/mongo_file_uploads) repository, but here we use MongoDBs native functions instead of third party packages for streaming files to and from the database.
-This project also utilizes the newer GridFSBucket class, instead of the now depricated GridStore class used in the aforementioned third party packages.
+This project also utilizes the newer GridFSBucket api, instead of the now depricated GridStore used in the aforementioned third party packages.